 Tools and Techniques of Data Journalism

-Data journalists use a range of tools and techniques to gather, analyze, and visualize data.
-Some common tools include spreadsheets, such as Microsoft Excel or Google Sheets, which are used to clean and analyze data.
-Statistical software, such as R or Python, is also widely used, to perform more complex analysis and modeling.
-Data visualization tools, such as Tableau or D3.js, are used to create interactive and dynamic visualizations, which can help to communicate complex data insights to readers.
-Additionally, data journalists may use programming languages, such as Python or JavaScript, to scrape data from websites, or to build custom tools and applications.
+Data journalists use a range of tools and techniques to analyze and visualize data.
+Some common tools include spreadsheet software such as Microsoft Excel or Google Sheets, statistical software such as R or Python, and data visualization tools such as Tableau or D3.js.
+Data journalists also use programming languages such as Python or R to extract insights from large datasets and to automate repetitive tasks.
+Additionally, data journalists use data scraping tools to extract data from websites, and data cleaning tools to preprocess and clean the data.

 The Future of Data Journalism